samah222/BookShopGUI/README.md

 # BookShopGUI
 Book Shop GUI application using Java.
-This project made to teach students how we can make GUI using AWT.
+This project made to teach students how we can make GUI using Java Swing.

 ## Table of Contents